neomatrix369/refactoring-developer-habits/02-outcome-of-collation/tdd-manifesto/tdd-good-habits-manifesto.md

 - write the assertion first and work backwards
 - see the test fail for the right reason
 - ensure you have meaningful feedback from failing tests
+- Organize your test in Arrange, Act and Assert blocks
+	- Arrange (aka Given) – all necessary preconditions and inputs.
+	- Act (aka When) – on the object or method under test.
+	- Assert (aka Then) – that the expected results have occurred.
+	- Structure the code in tests to reflect these concepts.
+	- Refactor

 #### (green phase)
 - write the simplest code to pass the test